nJStanton1/Wanderers-Nook---Walks/content/routes/turton-tower-km/index.md

 Heading over a bridge, you'll climb up into the hills.
 As you crest the top, you'll find an old pillbox from WW2.

 Built in 1940,  this concrete bunker pill box was used by the Lancashire Home Guard to delay a German invasion.
 I enjoyed this area of the walk.
 I first explored this route with my Dad.
 We spent time discussing what it must have been like, manning these pillboxes, thinking you were about to fight off German paratroopers.
-A thought that juxtaposes with it's abondoned state at the time.
+A thought that juxtaposes with it's abandoned state at the time.

 ### Turton Tower:

 Over the road and along a lane.
 You'll see signs to Turton Tower.
 It's a huge Tudor mansion, run by volunteers, with a lovely cafe.
 It's a great stop for coffee and homemade cakes.
-I can't really do it justice in my short blog, so if you're interested, you cna view it at this link: <https://turtontower.com/>
+I can't really do it justice in my short blog, so if you're interested, you can view it at this link: [<ins>Turton Tower</ins>](https://turtontower.com/)

 ### Heading into the Moors: